Views expressed by the host of this program documented to be almost always right, 99.7% of the time, and nobody, even close folks.

 Six factors create that environment.

-The midterm election in the sixth year of a president's term has always been bad news for the party controlling the White House for a hundred years, and this year looks like no exception.
+They are, number one, the midterm election in the sixth year of a president's term has always been bad news for the party controlling the White House for 100 years.

 The one time the pattern did not hold was 1998, when Clinton had an approval rating in the mid-60s, because people liked sex in the Oval Office.

-The second factor is The demographics of midterm elections favor Republicans over Democrats, and that's a turnout factor replicating 2010.
+The second factor is the demographics of midterm elections favor Republicans over Democrats, and that's a turnout factor replicating 2010.

-Who it says here hold the balance of power in midterm elections.
+Number three, Obamacare remains unpopular, especially among independents, who it says here hold the balance of power in midterm elections.

-Independence really don't like Obamacare.
+Independents really don't like Obamacare.

-Oh, speak, little side note.
+Oh, speak a little side note.

 I had this in the sound bites yesterday, but I didn't get to it.